-1. Class participation is an integral part of this course.
+- 1. Class participation is an integral part of this course.
 Class sessions will involve small group discussion, planning, producing, and presenting, in addition to general discussion.
-There will also be expectations for online discussion and completion of assignments.
 Your classmates will be depending on you to be there and to be an active participant.
-Your own early childhood experiences as well as field placement and other classroom opportunities serve as an important basis for our class discussions.
+Your own early childhood experiences as well as field placement and other early childhood classroom experience serve as an important basis for our class discussions.
 Therefore, it is assumed that you will be present, ON TIME and ready to participate in class.
-It is courteous to let me know in advance if you absolutely must be absent.
+It is courteous to let the instructor know in advance if you absolutely must be absent.
 If an emergency should arise, please be sure to leave me a message via voicemail or email (see numbers on first page).
+The College of Education Foundational Competencies for Teacher Education includes the expectation that professional behavior of promptness and attendance extends to coursework as well as placements.
+Please see the section on Student Expectations for further information. - 2.
+Course readings provide an important knowledge base for the field as well as for this particular class.
+Please read required assignments prior to class so that you may participate fully in the discussion.
+Readings may not necessarily be discussed directly in class, but it is assumed that you will have read the materials so that it may serve as a jumping off point for discussion.
+Readings are essential to understanding and completing assignments successfully.